jeremeamia/mu/README.md

     ->run();
 ```

-Supports wildcard verbs too, because sometimes you are just making a web page and you really don't care.
+Supports wildcard verbs too, because sometimes you are just making a web page
+and you really don't care about esoteric HTTP practices.

 ```php
 echo (new µ)